Autism: A History of Diagnostic Changes

 2013

-Unlike prior editions, DSM-5 allows autism and ADHD to be diagnosed together.
+For the first time, this DSM allows autism and ADHD to be diagnosed together.

 ICD-11 follows with a similar spectrum model, adding sensory processing issues, such as over- or under-responsiveness to sounds, sights, smells, tastes, or touch.